 What characterises the current management ideology?

-1, 2).
+Since the 1990s, Norwegian public administration, including the health services, has been reformed in the direction of «New Public Management» (NPM) (1, 2).
 This management ideology is manifested in the health enterprise reform, the interaction reform, hospital reorganisations with large mergers and «crosswise departments» etc. (3).
 Three characteristics are particularly important:

 Simultaneous expansion of market power and government power.
 New Public Management involves introduction of both market mechanisms and control routines.
 The ideology borrows freely from the right as well as the left wing of politics.
 Public administration becomes a strange combination of business and bureaucracy, where the business is characterised by a liberalist mindset and the bureaucracy by an expanding system of monitoring and reporting that signals a fundamental distrust in the health workers.